QuocThinh73/Analyze_promotional_images_of_beer_brand/README.md

 All image analysis results are stored in the SQL Server database.
 The file_key ensures that duplicate images are not stored multiple times.

+Troubleshooting
+Database Connection Issues:

+Ensure that the SQL Server is running and accessible.
+Verify that the DATABASE_URL in the script is correct.
+Package Installation Issues:

+Ensure all required packages are installed in your virtual environment.
+Check for any compatibility issues with your Python version.
+General Errors:

+Check the Streamlit logs for detailed error messages.
+Verify that all custom model files are correctly imported and available.